Or perhaps you’ve tried a few products which have had some unwanted side effects in the hours after taking them.

 Feeling great in the gym after taking a pre workout is awesome, but there’s no point in taking a product that is only going to make you feel miserable later in the day (or night).

-In this article, we’re going to point you towards some common pitfalls in pre workout supplements, examine some of the ingredients that could cause problems, and reveal our top recommended pre workout that doesn’t cause side effects.
+In this article, we’re going to point you towards some common pitfalls in pre workout supplements, examine some of the ingredients that could cause problems.

 So, without further ado, let’s start by looking at why a pre workout could affect your sleep or make you crash.